hoatepdev/werewolf-server/README.md

 # Masoi Server

-A scalable, real-time backend for the 5Star Wolves (Ma Sói) game, built with [NestJS](https://nestjs.com/) and Socket.IO.
+A scalable, real-time backend for the 5Star Werewolf (Ma Sói) game, built with [NestJS](https://nestjs.com/) and Socket.IO.

 ## Features